Learning Generalizable Robot Policy with Human Demonstration Video as a Prompt: METHODS

 \subsection{Skill Learning by Human Video-Action Pair Boosting}

 Training manipulation policies with dexterous hand data has become a key approach in robotic manipulation.
 However, collecting such data through teleoperation is time-consuming and costly.
 To address this, we reduce reliance on robotic hand data by leveraging human hand demonstrations to enhance manipulation capabilities.
 The availability of human hand data is virtually unlimited, with videos easily sourced from the internet or self-collected, requiring minimal time and infrastructure.
-We propose incorporating human hand demonstrations into a compatible format alongside teleoperated robotic hand data, which are then jointly trained using Imitation Learning (IL).
-This forms the core methodology of our Stage 2 algorithm.
+We propose incorporating human hand demonstrations into a compatible format alongside teleoperated robotic hand data, which are then jointly trained using Imitation Learning.
+This forms the core methodology of our Stage-2 algorithm.

-\textbf{Human Data Preprocessing: }The objective of human data processing is to establish correspondence between human demonstration data and robot motion data.
+\textbf{Human Action Preprocessing: }The objective of human data processing is to establish correspondence between human demonstration data and robot motion data.
 Given that we only have third-person view RGB videos of human demonstrations, while the robot data contains both third-person view RGB videos and joint state information.
-The robot's end-effector state comprises two components: 6D Wrist pose (wrist position $\in$ $\mathbb{R}^3$ and wrist orientation $\in$ $\mathsf{SO}(3)$) and finger joint $\theta^n$.
-We employ the hand-tracking method WiLoR\cite{Potamias2024WiLoRE3} for hand localization in video frames and 3D hand mesh reconstruction, and the model outputs 21 keypoints $J_{h_i}\in\mathbb{R}^3$ for each frame.
-We are able to obtatin wrist 6D from these 21 keypoint, with detaied methodology provide in Appendix.
+The robot's end-effector state comprises two components: 6D Wrist pose (wrist position $\in$ $\mathbb{R}^3$ and wrist orientation $\in$ $\mathsf{SO}(3)$) and finger joint $\theta^{12}$.
+We employ the hand-tracking method WiLoR\cite{Potamias2024WiLoRE3} for hand localization in video frames and 3D hand mesh reconstruction, and the model outputs 21 right-hand keypoints $J_{h_i}\in\mathbb{R}^3$ for each frame.

+To extract the 6D wrist pose from 21 right-hand keypoints, we take the wrist keypoint $\mathbf{W}$ as the position.
+For orientation, a local right-handed coordinate frame is constructed using $\mathbf{W}$, the index-finger joint $\mathbf{I}$, and the middle-finger joint $\mathbf{M}$.
+The x-axis is defined along the direction from $\mathbf{W}$ to $\mathbf{M}$, the z-axis as the normalized normal of the plane formed by ($\mathbf{W}$, $\mathbf{I}$, $\mathbf{M}$) pointing toward the palm, and the y-axis is obtained via the right-hand rule.
+The resulting orthonormal basis forms the rotation matrix: $\mathbf{R} = [\mathbf{x}\ \mathbf{y}\ \mathbf{z}]$, which, together with $\mathbf{W}$, gives the complete 6D pose representation.